 Early History of Beer in Edmonton

-Beer production in Edmonton began in the late 19th century, coinciding with the city’s early development.
-The Edmonton Brewery, established in 1913, was one of the first in the region.
-These early breweries were small operations serving the local population, which included settlers, workers, and immigrants bringing European brewing traditions.
-Local ingredients and traditional brewing methods defined this era, making each batch unique and tailored to the community’s tastes.
+Beer production in Edmonton began in the late 19th century, alongside the city’s early development.
+The Edmonton Brewing and Malting Co., established in 1913, was among the first in the region.
+These small breweries served settlers, workers, and immigrants who brought European brewing traditions.

 - Edmonton Water Works and Electric Light and Power Station